dougwhite/wave-length/README.md

 A game about the waves we make.

-## This is a prototype

-Uploaded to get some feedback on how the game feels to play / move / tune your emitter.
-While the broad strokes of the game are here, there is no cinematic or polished pass completed yet.

 ## About

 Wave/Length follows the story of Harry, a lonely tropical island radio operator, who encounters a series of paranormal entities trying to break through into our universe.
 Players must help Harry uncover the true power of the wave in order to discover secrets and fend off waves of enemies.

-Built using Godot 4.1 stable, for the [2025 GitHub Game Off](https://itch.io/jam/game-off-2025) #GitHubGameOff.

 [Playable + full download available @ itch.io](https://pooglies.itch.io/wave-length)
 [Full source code available on GitHub](https://github.com/dougwhite/wave-length/)

+This project is my very first attempt at:
+- Creating a video game (at least since qbasic as a kid)
+- Making my own art assets
+- Joining a game jam

+Built using Godot 4.1 stable, for the [2025 GitHub Game Off](https://itch.io/jam/game-off-2025) #GitHubGameOff.

 ## Controls